OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/driving-instruction.en.md

 ## Interpreting driving instructions

-During the simulation, driving instructions are partitionned into 4 sets:
+During the simulation, driving instructions are partitioned into 4 sets:

 - `PENDING` instructions may apply at some point in the future
 - `RECEIVED` instructions aren't enforced yet, but will be unless overridden